natebrennand/cpp_collections/TUTORIAL.md

 // [0,1,2,3,4,5,6,7,8,9,0,1,2,3,4]
 ```

-Do you need to use multiple Collections together for an operation?
+Need to use multiple Collections together for an operation?
-The `zip` function combines multiple Collections into a single Collection of tuples.
+The `zip()` function combines multiple Collections into a single Collection of tuples.
 A [tuple](http://www.cplusplus.com/reference/tuple/) is a dynamically created object that can hold multiple different types.

 ```cpp